atomiczsec/Adrenaline/README.md

 ---

-**DISCLAIMER:** The creators of this repository are not responsible for any harm or damage that may occur as a result of using the information or code provided in this repository.
-By accessing and using this repository, you acknowledge and agree that you do so at your own risk.
+**DISCLAIMER:** The creators and contributors of this repository accept no liability for any loss, damage, or consequences resulting from the use of the information or code contained in this repo.
+By utilizing this repo, you acknowledge and accept full responsibility for your actions.
+Use at your own risk.